jperrello/Zeroconf-AI/README.md

 ## Now Meet Derek, The Home IT Wizard

 Derek already pays for OpenRouter/Claude/OpenAI.
-He uses it for work, for fun, for arguing with strangers on the internet about Star Trek.
+He uses it for work, for fun, for randomly inserting references to _Hollow Knight_ into his code.

 He thinks: "I'm already paying for this.
 Why can't my family's apps just... use it?"